bbahar/awesome-notebookLM-prompts/README.md

 [Important: Absolutely Prohibited Output Format Rules]
 * **Complete Exclusion of Markdown Symbols**: Do not include symbols like "#" for headings or "*" and "**" for emphasis in the slide text **under any circumstances**.
-* **Plain Text Only**: Text displayed on the slide must consist solely of "pure Japanese and English text" without any decorative symbols.
+* **Plain Text Only**: Text displayed on the slide must consist solely of "pure English text" without any decorative symbols.

 [Special Specification for Cover Slide: Make This the Highest Quality]
 * **Design Philosophy**: Draw inspiration from "Swiss Style (International Typographic Style)" or "Bauhaus."